OkayHughes/open-lab-notebook/src/posts/misc/submission-scripts.md

-As far as I can tell this indicates that `ntasks-per-node`
+As far as I can tell this indicates that `ntasks-per-node` dictates the number of tasks that can be directly spawned by mpirun. `-bind-to=core` seems to play better with hyperthreaded processors?

+However, one can increase `$OMP_NUM_THREADS` seemingly _ad infinitum_ without it complaining; seemingly it can support more than
+36 threads at a time on one node.
+(Note: I haven't directly checked that it's allocating only one node to my job).

+However, this appears to be the correct approach to allocating resources as all jobs from ne4 up to ne60 seem to run reasonably fast and scripts run fast enough to